regner/gssh/README.md

 gssh is meant to make using the gcloud ssh command easier by eliminating the need to know the complete name of a given VM and it's zone.

+gssh was built for my needs specifically which is why flags such as `--tunnel-through-iap` are enabled by default.
+No reason that cannot change if others have an opinion.

 ## Badges

 [![CircleCI](https://img.shields.io/circleci/project/github/regner/gssh.svg?style=for-the-badge)](https://circleci.com/gh/regner/gssh)